About Keeping Score™

 WEB SITE: www.keepingscore.org

-The Keeping Score web site is designed to give people of all musical backgrounds an opportunity to explore signature works by composers Hector Berlioz, Charles Ives, and Dmitri Shostakovich in depth, and at their own pace. www.keepingscore.org offers an interactive area for each composer, with clues and context to illuminate the musical mysteries presented by the television episodes.
-The interactive audio and video explores the composers’ scores and pertinent musical techniques as well as the personal and historical back stories.
-The site is designed to particularly appeal to high school, college and university music appreciation students and their teachers, and its interactive learning tools offer a unique and in-depth online learning experience.
-The site includes groundbreaking and acclaimed interactives on composers Beethoven, Stravinsky, Copland and Tchaikovsky.
-The site also includes a new historical timeline that takes users deeper into the seven individual composers’ political, social, and cultural milieus as well as downloadable lesson plans created by teachers who have experienced the Keeping Score Education program.
+The Keeping Score web site is designed to give people of all musical backgrounds an opportunity to explore the music and life of the composers featured in the Keeping Score television series in depth, and at their own pace.
+Extensive audio, video, and critically acclaimed interactive material explores each composer’s scores and pertinent musical techniques as well as the personal and historical stories behind them in a user-friendly way.
+The site is designed to appeal particularly to high school, college and university music appreciation students and their teachers, and its interactive learning tools offer a unique and in-depth online learning experience.
+The site also includes a historical timeline that takes users deeper into the eight individual composers’ political, social, and cultural milieus as well as downloadable lesson plans created by teachers who have experienced the Keeping Score Education program.

 RADIO SERIES

-Keeping Score’s new radio series debuts next winter with thirteen episodes revealing thirteen musical revolutions: composers, compositions or musical movements that changed the way people heard, or thought about, music.
-Each program will explore the historical backdrop and musical precursors to the revolutionary change, as well as examine the aftershock and the lasting influence of that moment in music history.
-Host Suzanne Vega returns to join Michael Tilson Thomas and the San Francisco Symphony, collaborators on the Peabody Award-winning The MTT Files and American Mavericks radio programs, some of the most listened-to classical music programs of all time.
+Keeping Score’s new radio series 13 Days When Music Changed Forever debuted in 2011 with thirteen one-hour episodes about composers, compositions or musical movements that changed the way people heard, or thought about, music.
+Each program explores the historical backdrop and musical precursors to the revolutionary change, as well as examines the aftershock and the lasting influences of that moment in music history.
+Producer Tom Voegeli and host Suzanne Vega return to join Michael Tilson Thomas and the San Francisco Symphony, collaborators on the Peabody Award-winning The MTT Files and American Mavericks radio programs, some of the most listened-to classical music programs of all time.
+Script writers include acclaimed music writers Justin Davidson, Tim Page, and Pierre Ruhe among others.

 EDUCATION PROGRAM

-Designed to help students learn through the arts, the Keeping Score Education program builds on the themes and concepts from the Keeping Score television series.
-The model program offers K-12 teachers training, materials, and support to integrate classical music into their classrooms, including core subjects such as science, math, English, history and social studies.
-Participating teachers from partner school districts receive training by San Francisco Symphony musicians, educational staff and a variety of arts educators.
-The Keeping Score Education program is working with partner sites in Fresno, Sonoma and Santa Clara counties; Flagstaff, Arizona; and the Oklahoma A+ Network statewide program.
-An integral part of the program is the annual Keeping Score Summer Teacher Institute, this year scheduled for June 17-21, 2009, a multi-faceted professional development experience that builds teachers’ understanding of both music and integrated curriculum design.
-The Keeping Score community engagement program aims to further participation in, and exposure to, classical music through distribution of specially prepared Keeping Score materials and partnerships with schools, arts organizations and presentations in community and cultural centers.
+Designed to help students learn through the arts, the Keeping Score Education program built upon the themes and concepts from the Keeping Score television series.
+The model program offered K-12 teachers training, materials, and support to integrate classical music into their classrooms, including core subjects such as science, math, English, history and social studies.
+Participating teachers from partner school districts received training by San Francisco Symphony musicians, educational staff and a variety of arts educators.
+The Keeping Score Education program worked with partner sites in Fresno, Sonoma and Santa Clara counties; Flagstaff, Arizona; and the Oklahoma A+ Network statewide program.
+An integral part of the program was the annual Keeping Score Summer Teacher Institute - a multi-faceted professional development experience that built teachers’ understanding of both music and integrated curriculum design.

 HOME VIDEO and DIGITAL DISTRIBUTION

-Keeping Score Season 2 will be released on DVD and Blu-Ray High Definition formats through SFS Media, the San Francisco Symphony’s own label.
-Each of the three DVDs features the documentary episode coupled with the concert performance of the work, with Michael Tilson Thomas leading the San Francisco Symphony.
-The concert performances are captured in full HD at Davies Symphony Hall in San Francisco, with outstanding production values.
+The Keeping Score television documentary and concert programs are available on DVD and Blu-Ray High Definition formats through SFS Media, the San Francisco Symphony’s own label.
+The concert performances are captured in full HD and surround sound at Davies Symphony Hall in San Francisco.
 The San Francisco Symphony is the first orchestra to distribute its product on Blu-Ray disc.
-DVD sales begin this fall at the San Francisco Symphony’s online store at www.shopsfsymphony.org and retail outlets worldwide.
-After the fall 2009 broadcast, PBS will release Keeping Score Season 2 through its digital distribution channels, including iTunes, Zune, and others.
-Keeping Score Season 1 will be available on download-to-own channels in the fall shortly before Keeping Score Season 2 premieres on PBS in October.
+Home video products are available through the San Francisco Symphony’s online store at www.shopsfsymphony.org and retail outlets worldwide.
+Keeping Score can also be viewed on the PBS video player and leading digital distribution channels, including iTunes, Amazon, and others.

 CONTACT